A Homeowner’s Guide to Fire Recovery

 8 min

-Losing your home to a natural disaster is filled with devastation, trauma, and grief.
-The Marshall fire in Boulder, CO, in late December 2021 destroyed upwards of 1,000 homes and businesses in the local community—leaving many people displaced, confused and hopeless.
+Losing your home to a natural disaster brings devastation, trauma, and grief.
+The Marshall Fire in Boulder, CO, in late December 2021, destroyed more than 1,000 homes and businesses, leaving many in the community displaced, overwhelmed, and uncertain about the future.

-The good news is, there are plenty of helpful resources and services available after natural disasters, most of which are provided by the local government but may be difficult to access or navigate.
-At Homebound, we have helped rebuild communities affected by wildfires in California and by hurricanes in the Bahamas.
-The following article takes lessons learned from the dozens of rebuild projects and experiences to help set expectations for the first 30 days — and eventually rebuild your home.
+The good news is that there are many helpful resources and services available after natural disasters, though they can sometimes be challenging to access or navigate.
+At Homebound, we’ve supported communities rebuilding after wildfires in California and hurricanes in the Bahamas.
+This article shares lessons learned from dozens of rebuilding projects to help you set expectations for the first 30 days—and guide you through the process of rebuilding your home.

 Critical Steps to Take in the First 30 Days